 Who Is Most Likely to Die From COVID-19?

-COVID-19 is not more deadly than ordinary flu viruses.
-Many people become infected and recover without even having any symptoms.
+Many people become infected with the virus that causes COVID-19 and recover without even having any symptoms.
 However, this virus had never appeared in humans before 2019, so 100 percent of humans had no immunity to it and therefore all humans exposed to it are likely to become infected.
 If you are healthy and have a strong immune system, your lymphocytes and cytokines will kill the virus and you will recover and be immune so you will not be reinfected.
 At this time, scientists have no idea how long your immunity will protect you from a future infection.

 Risk of death is higher in people over age 65 (31 percent of the cases, 45 percent of hospitalizations, 53 percent of ICU admissions, and 80 percent of deaths).
 You are at increased risk for death if you suffer from:

 • Lung disease.
 COVID-19 enters the lungs and can kill people by filling up the lungs with mucus so they can smother to death.
 People with any kind of lung disease or damage are unusually susceptible to this buildup of lung mucus.
 Smoking and exposure to second hand smoke are the most common causes of lung damage.

 • Diseases that affect your immune system, such as cancers, anemia, and bone marrow damage interfere with your ability to fight infections.